-There are currently two problems that are severely affecting the health of referral flow in hospitals across the country.
+Physician leakage and physician splitter behavior—these are currently 2 problems that are severely affecting the health of referral flow in hospitals across the country.
 If you work in physician relations, it is critical that you become very familiar with both of them—as when it comes to physician relations and referral flow, few things can cause more long-term damage to your growth strategy and ROI.
-Those problems are leakage and splitter behavior.
-Every professional in physician relations and hospital administration should know these terms inside and out, including the differences between them, how to properly diagnose them, and what solutions are available to help keep these destructive maladies from festering within your organization.
+Every professional in physician relations and hospital administration should know these terms inside and out, including the differences between them, how to properly diagnose them and what solutions are available to help keep these destructive maladies from festering within your organization.

-Leakage occurs when an employed or affiliated physician refers a patient to a non-partner hospital or specialist.
+Physician leakage occurs when an employed or affiliated physician refers a patient to a non-partner hospital or specialist.
 Since 2/3 of all referrals are made based on physician preference, there are a number of reasons why a physician would refer a patient to a facility that is not within the same health system.
-Some of these reasons include
+Some of these reasons include:

-They personally know the specialist they are referring to, have a long-standing relationship, etc.
+- They personally know the specialist they are referring to or have a long-standing relationship with them

-The referring physician is unaware what is and what isn’t within their own medical network
+- The referring physician is unaware what is & what isn’t within their own medical network

 While these two problems pose major risks to the health of any healthcare organization, there is a cure.
 Just as in medicine, the key is to leverage expertise and modern technology to quickly diagnose the onset of these problems and attack them at their roots.
 In order to achieve this in a comprehensive way, Marketware has developed two applications that when used together, offer an effective solution for leakage and splitter behavior.

 Once you have data on what your market share looks like, it’s time to target individual practices and physicians to find out why they aren’t sending more of their referrals to your hospital.
-Ascend is a state-of-the-art physician relationship management (PRM) tool that enables you to develop physician profiles and track outreach efforts.
-This includes issue tracking and management, initiative planning, onboarding procedures, task assignment, and growth analysis that fits your needs and your goals.
+Marketware’s state-of-the-art physician relationship management (PRM) tool that enables you to develop physician profiles and track outreach efforts.
+This includes issue tracking and management, initiative planning, onboarding procedures, task assignment and growth analysis that fits your needs and your goals.